 Boomerangs and stone tools – Eva Martellotta

-Archaeologist Eva Francesca Martellotta has been investigating the use of hardwood boomerangs to modify the edges of stone tools.
-When using stone tools, the cutting edge sometimes needs to be sharpened depending on the function of the tool itself.
-Ms Martellotta carried out an analysis of ethnographic reports over the past 170 years, revealing that Australian Aboriginal communities were using boomerangs to modify the edges (thus, the function) of stone tools.
-Then, she analysed 100 boomerangs recovered from the collection of The Australian Museum in Sydney and identified some use marks on their surfaces, suggesting the use of those boomerangs for the modification of stone tools.
-Finally, she executed an experiment using replicas of both boomerangs and stone tools: the boomerangs were used to modify the edges of the stone tools; and this action left some peculiar use marks on the surfaces of the boomerangs.
-Those marks are comparable with the ones identified on the boomerangs coming from the Museum’s collection.
+Archaeologist Eva Martellotta has been investigating the use of hardwood boomerangs to modify the edges of stone tools.
+An analysis of ethnographic reports over the past 170 years has revealed that Australian Aboriginal communities were using boomerangs to modify the edges (thus, the function) of stone tools.
+An experiment using replicas of both boomerangs and stone tools left some peculiar use marks on the surfaces of the boomerangs.
+Those marks are comparable with the ones identified on the boomerangs coming from the collection in the Australian Museum.
+Anyone with knowledge in this or a related field is encouraged to contact Ms Martellotta.
+See her Member’s Interests page.